michael8758/cse15l-lab-reports/labReportone.md

 - The working directory when the command was run was /home

+- When running the cat command without an argument, the cat command defaults to reading from the terminal since there are no files for it to read.
+Since there are no files for it to read, it first prints out nothing, since it read nothing.
+Further, if I were to type any argument in the terminal and execute it, it would return the same thing as I typed for my argument because it is reading from the terminal.

+- The output of this command is not an error.

 **cat - path to directory as an argument**

 <img width="437" alt="Screenshot 2024-01-11 at 10 05 51 PM" src="https://github.com/michael8758/cse15l-lab-reports/assets/152559576/e21e8d04-8011-48b5-ad51-5dd9f4d09224">